samyajoypal/Machine_Learning/README.md

 # Machine Learning
 Few example codes for doing some important tasks in Machine Learning and Data Science are listed here.
 All codes are written in python.

 Interested people can simply run the codes and use the functions available to do the mentioned task.
+Don't forget to install the required packages beforehand.